7 Reasons to Use Carminative Herbs

 - Use Herbal Teas: This is something I do daily and recommend to all of my clients.
 I love using ginger tea, peppermint tea or combinations of these in various blends.
 There are so many great varieties out there that you can find at your local health food store.

-- Rub and Breath their Essential Oils: You can also soothe abdominal discomfort by combining a carminative essential oil with coconut oil and applying to the skin and massing into the tissue around the abdominal region.
-You can also diffuse them in the air and breath in the benefits.
+- Consume, Rub and Breath their Essential Oils: You can also soothe abdominal discomfort by combining a carminative essential oil with coconut oil and applying to the skin and massing into the tissue around the abdominal region.
+You can also diffuse them in the air and breath in the benefits or use small amounts and consume them in your meals.

 - Use Fresh Herbs: You can apply many of these to meat and vegetable dishes on a regular basis.
 I love Italian herbs like rosemary, thyme, basil, oregano, etc. which all have great carminative effects.